mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 # process_directory('../test_data', 'out.rdf', 'out.cypher')
 ```

-The dictionary object **e2umap** defined in lines 47-TBD maps a spaCy entity type name to a URI, for example **'PERSON': '<https://schema.org/Person>'**.
-The dictionary object **v2umap** defined in lines TBD-TBD maps names to common organizations to URIs.
+The dictionary object **e2umap** defined in lines 47-52 maps a spaCy entity type name to a URI, for example **'PERSON': '<https://schema.org/Person>'**.
+The dictionary object **v2umap** defined in lines 53-61 maps names to common organizations to URIs.
 Note that this map can be extended for additional entity names.
 If **v2umap** does not contain an organization name then the organization will be output as a string literal and not a URI.

-The top-level function **process_directory** (lines TBD-TBD) reads all text files in an input directory and calls the helper functions we have already discussed to create output RDF and Cypher files using the helper function **process_file**.
+The top-level function **process_directory** (lines 63-75) reads all text files in an input directory and calls the helper functions we have already discussed to create output RDF and Cypher files using the helper function **process_file**.

 ## Old Technology: The OpenCyc Knowledge Base (Optional Material)